 The Culture of Japanese Omiyage

-For Japanese, there’s a custom of buying souvenirs whenever they travel somewhere.
+For Japanese people, there’s a custom of buying souvenirs whenever they travel somewhere.
 “Omiyage”, or souvenir, refers to goods or gifts that are associated with the traveler’s destination and are purchased to be given to acquaintances and relatives.
 Many people end up buying things to give to their neighbors, friends, or co-workers to tell them, “this is where I went”, rather than buying it for themselves.
 So individually packaged sweets or traditional Japanese confectionery are popular because they are easy to handout.
 I would say that it is also customary to buy something for family and co-workers even if you are just going on a business trip.

 Now, you must be thinking “Why buy something for someone else?” and “Isn’t this a trip for my own enjoyment?”
 Right?
 Well, I would like to propose this to you.
 If you are traveling all the way to Japan to experience the culture why not also try the culture of Japanese traveling and see what it is like from a Japanese person’s perspective?
 Seeing the surprised and excited faces of your family and friends when they receive a souvenir from your travels just might become your newest habit.
 Now, please let me show you my recommended “omiyage”.